Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/signing-in-service-principal.md

 ## Signing in into your tenant

 We can now sign in to the directory using the new service principal.
-> Note: if you;re running all these commands in one script, as you probably would do when trying this out, please remember that Azure AD requires some time to sync all the information you just entered through all of its components.
+> Note: if you're running all these commands in one script, as you probably would do when trying this out, please remember that Azure AD requires some time to sync all the information you just entered through all of its components.
 In that case, add a Sleep cmdlet call here, this will make the script processing pause for 5 seconds:

 ```powershell
 Sleep -s 5